Agricultural-Robotics-Bonn/WeedAI/README.md

 > **A Cross-Domain Challenge with Panoptic Segmentation in Agriculture**
 > _The International Journal of Robotics Research_

 The WeedAI dataset is available [here](https://uni-bonn.sciebo.de/s/vJBrCahb4lvDSXQ) for download.

-This dataset includes the following information:
+It is available in the CoCo format and an example dataloader is available

 ***